osstech-jp/mailman/src/mailman/docs/ARCHITECTURE.rst

 message is for the entire list membership, or the list owners, and retrieves the appropriate start chain.
 The message is then passed to the chain, where each link in the chain first checks to see if its rule matches, and if so, it executes the linked action.
-This action is usually one of the typical *accept*, *reject*, *discard*, and *hold*, but other actions are possible.
+This action is usually one of *accept*, *reject*, *discard*, and *hold*, but other actions are possible, such as executing a function or jumping to another chain.

 As you might imagine, you can write new rules, compose them into new chains, and configure a mailing list to use your custom chain when processing the